 Commissions and product fees are just two things investment advisors may consider when recommending investment products.
 Many other factors, like your risk tolerance and your investment goals, also affect a product’s suitability for you.
 At times, your advisor may recommend a product with a high fee over one with a lower fee because it is better suited to your financial and personal situation.
 It is important to talk with your advisor to understand how their investment recommendations suit your goals.

 An investment firm and adviser’s role

-Firms and advisers must avoid material conflicts of interest if they are not being, or cannot be, addressed in your best interest.
-If a material conflict of interest arises, the Client Focused Reforms require your firm or adviser to inform you of the conflict as soon as possible and explain the conflict in understandable language.
+Firms and advisors must avoid material conflicts of interest if they are not being, or cannot be, addressed in your best interest.
+If a material conflict of interest arises, the Client Focused Reforms require your firm or advisor to inform you of the conflict as soon as possible and explain the conflict in understandable language.
 They must also tell you what steps they are taking to address the material conflict of interest.